Bariatric Surgery Complications, Risks, and Negative Side Effects

 1. Maintain a balanced diet: Consume adequate amounts of protein and nutrient-rich foods to support hair growth.

-2. Take supplements as recommended: Follow your healthcare provider's guidance on supplements to prevent nutritional deficiencies.
+2. Take supplements as recommended: Follow your doctor's guidance on supplements to prevent nutritional deficiencies.
+They will likely recommend bariatric vitamins.

 3. Manage stress: Participate in support groups and practice relaxation techniques like deep breathing, meditation, or yoga to cope with stress.